-The Management Concentration is 21 months in length and consists of seven quarters.
+The Management Concentration is 21 months (seven quarters) for the on-ground program or 24 months (eight quarters) for the online program.
 It provides an intensive study of the management, marketing, computer, and business system techniques that enable businesses to operate efficiently.